DjFabFab/WIFI_based_RFID_attendance-system/README.md

 -> It also do not requires the wifi credentials to be hard coded inside it.
 I have used Arduino's Wifi manager library for this.
 It automatically creates a hotspot when it doesn't find previous or saved wifi.
 You can simply connect with its hotspot using a device and can give required wifi credentials and it will connect to that easily.

+# Presency

+Presency ist ein leichtgewichtiges Anwesenheits‑System, das RFID‑Karten (RC522) mit einem NodeMCU/ESP-Gerät liest und Anwesenheitsdaten per WLAN an einen Django‑Server sendet.

+Kurz: NodeMCU + RC522 → HTTP GET /process/?card_id=... → Django speichert Anwesenheiten in SQLite.

 # Technology Stack
 SOFTWARE:
 1) Django Framework
 2) Bootstrap
 3) Javascript-AJAX
-4) HTML and CSS
+4) HTML und CSS

 HARDWARE:
 1) NodeMCU
 2) RC-522 RFID Reader
-3) LEDs and Buzzer
+3) LEDs und Buzzer

 # SCREENSHOTS
 1) Password Authentication :